dl7vkj/CppND-Capstone-Snake-Game/README.md

   * All installation instructions can be found [here](https://www.libsdl.org/projects/SDL_image/)
   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
   * For Ubuntu: sudo apt install libsdl2-image-2.0-0 libsdl2-image-dev
+* SDL2_ttf >= 2.0
+  * All installation instructions can be found [here](https://www.libsdl.org/projects/SDL_image/)
+  * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+  * For Ubuntu: sudo apt install libsdl2-image-2.0-0 libsdl2-image-dev
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)